-In January 2023, the UAE announced that Special Envoy for Climate Change HE Dr. Sultan Al Jaber will serve as COP28 President-Designate, taking the lead to host an inclusive and ambitious global climate conference.
-Alongside Dr. Al Jaber, HE Shamma Al Mazrui and HE Razan Al Mubarak will serve as the UAE's Youth Climate Champion and UN Climate Change High-Level Champion, respectively.
+In January 2023, the UAE announced that Special Envoy for Climate Change HE Dr. Sultan AI Jaber will serve as COP28 President-Designate, taking the lead to host an inclusive and ambitious global climate conference that delivers game-changing action.
+Alongside Dr. AI Jaber, HE Shamma AI Mazrui and HE Razan AI Mubarak will serve as the UAE's Youth Climate Champion and UN Climate Change High-Level Champion, respectively.